 By purchasing a Brooklyn Based journal, you will help this publication, too.
 There are far more worthy places to donate your money, but if you have the means to support us at a time when there is little reason to believe the CARES Act will provide the loans we qualify and applied for; when advertisers are not paying or cannot pay their invoices, and live events are off the table, purchasing one of these soft-bound notebooks will help us keep delivering stories to you.

 No one else sells these journals.
 We commissioned Idlewild Co. to design an original cover featuring water towers, pigeons, brownstones, food halls, wine stores and book shops, the familiar sights of Brooklyn, in vivid color.
-These 6″x8″, 120 lined-page books are $25.50 including shipping and will help us both.
-Get yours now, or buy one for a friend or donate any amount you can afford.
+These 6″x8″, 120 lined-page books are $30 including shipping to anywhere in the continental U.S. (which ranges between $5 to $8).
+Get yours now, or buy one for a friend.
 I can’t thank you enough!